-- Alfama: the oldest and poorest part of Lisbon, spreading down the southern slope from the Castle of São Jorge to the Tagus river, during the Islamic period was the largest part of the city.
-Unlike other parts of the city, it was only minimally destroyed during the 1755 Lisbon earthquake, thanks to its compact labyrinth of narrow streets and small squares.
+- Alfama: the oldest and poorest part of Lisbon, spreading down the southern slope from the Castle of São Jorge to the Tagus river.
+During the Islamic period it was the largest part of the city and unlike others it was only minimally destroyed during the 1755 Lisbon earthquake, thanks to its compact labyrinth of narrow streets and small squares.
 It is a historical quarter of mixed-use buildings of homes with small shops, Fado bars and restaurants.
 Modernizing trends have invigorated the district: old houses have been re-purposed or remodelled, while new buildings have been constructed.
 Fado, the typically Portuguese-style of melancholy music, is common (but not obligatory) in the restaurants of the district.

 - Baixa Pombalina (lit. the Pombaline downtown): the city's downtown and most elegant quarter, it was one of the most hit areas during the 1755 Lisbon earthquake, it was subsequently rebuilt using earthquake-resistant construction, of which the Baixa was one of the first examples.
+Its layout is also structured like a Manhattan-esque grid, in sharp contrast to the rest of the city.
 It was named after Sebastião José de Carvalho e Melo, 1st Marquess of Pombal, which was the benefactor and catalyzer of the rebuilding of this part of the city.

 - Belém (lit.
 Bethlehem): from here the great Portuguese explorers set off on their voyages, such as Vasco da Gama to India in 1497 and Pedro Álvares Cabral to Brazil in 1499.
 In Belém there are some of the most important monuments and landmarks of Lisbon, such as the Belém National Palace (the royal residence before 1910 and now the official residence of the President of the Republic), the Ajuda National Palace, the Belém Tower (one of the international trademarks of Lisbon, along with the 25 de Abril bridge), the Jerónimos Monastery and the Padrão dos Descobrimentos (inaugurated in 1960 by the Salazar régime and celebrating Portugal's imperial past).
 There are also the Praça do Império, a garden built during World War II as part of the "Portuguese World Exhibit" (Exposição do Mundo Português) and the Belém Cultural Center (inaugurated 1993).

 - Chiado: Lisbon's traditional shopping area, where you can especially find books, garments, pottery and coffeeshops, especially A Brasileira, famous for having Fernando Pessoa as a regular patron.
-Was a victim of a fire in 1988, which greatly shocked Portugal, but it was renovated on a project that lasted more than ten years by celebrated architect Álvaro Siza Vieira.
+It was victim of a fire in 1988, which greatly shocked Portugal, but it was renovated on a project that lasted more than ten years by celebrated architect Álvaro Siza Vieira.

 - Estrela (lit.
 Star): The main building of cultural interest is the Baroque Estrela Basilica, but as the São Bento Palace (seat of the Assembly of the Republic, the parliament, and the official residences of the Prime Minister of Portugal and the President of the Assembly of the Republic, as well as a building of cultural interest on its own) is also located here, Estrela is the political center of Portugal.